Food Literacy Project (FLP) Fellow (Undergraduate)

 - Direct interaction with practitioners at the top of their field.

 - Volunteer and hands-on experience with local food organizations.

-- Opportunities to engage with Harvard students across the college, who are working to increase food literacy.
+- Opportunities to engage with a community of Harvard students across the college, who are working to increase food literacy.

-Send your resume and a cover letter to firstname.lastname@example.org by Friday, June 16, 2023.
+Send your resumé and a cover letter to firstname.lastname@example.org by Friday, June 16, 2023.
 In your cover letter, explain why you are interested in becoming an FLP fellow, and what you can bring to the position.
-All students, regardless of prior knowledge about food, are encouraged to apply.
-Be sure to note your year, House, and contact information in your email or cover letter.
+All Harvard College students, regardless of prior knowledge about food, are encouraged to apply.
+Please note your year, house and contact information in your email or cover letter.

 Fellow applications are reviewed on a rolling, and as-needed basis.

 - An eagerness to learn more about our food system.